vipoo/SuperMFLib/samples/WavSource/readme.txt

 The most significant difference has to do with how error handling is performed.
 See "Error handling" in docs\ReadMe.rtf for details.

-After you build this sample, you will need to register it with both COM and MF.
+After you build this sample, you will need to use this line (or one like it) to register the handler:
-In theory, you can do this by clicking the "Register as COM" box in Visual Studio.
-In practice, I find that this doesn't work on Vista due to the way they have mucked with security.
-Instead, I use this command line from a cmd window opened with "Run as administrator":

-c:\Windows\Microsoft.NET\Framework\v2.0.50727\regasm /tlb /codebase WavSource.dll
+	%windir%\Microsoft.NET\Framework\v2.0.50727\regasm /tlb /codebase WavSource.dll

+To invoke this handler, use the BasicPlayback sample to play a .wav file.

+Update!

+MS has added a WavByteStreamHandler for wav files.
+Attempting to register this provider will *APPEAR* to work, but will actually fail.
+To actually see this code run, change sWavFileExtension in WavByteStreamHandler.cs to some other extension (.xyz).
+Then rename a .wav file to .xyz.